zuixjs/zuixjs.org/source/pages/documentation/active_refresh/index.md

 ```

 The type `jscript` might sound unusual, but that's just because this way the browser will not recognize the type and
-will ignore this script, instead it will be loaded by *zuix.js* as the **default refresh handler** of the component.
+will ignore this script without the need of wrapping it inside a `<template>` container, instead it will be loaded by *zuix.js*
-Furthermore, the `jscript` type, will be automatically recognized as JavaScript syntax by some IDE, without requiring
+as the **default refresh handler** of the component.
+Furthermore, the `jscript` type, will be automatically recognized as
-additional plugins for syntax highlighting.
-Next to the *jscript*, it's also possible to add a scoped CSS that will be
+JavaScript syntax by some IDE, without requiring additional plugins for syntax highlighting.
+Next to the *jscript*, it's also
-so applied only to the component's view.
+possible to add a scoped CSS that will be so applied only to the component's view.
+A `jscript` can also be defined outside the component's host element if the attribute `for="<context_id>"` is added to it.
+If multiple `jscript` occurrences are found, they will be merged into a single script.

 ## The default refresh handler